Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

  `-quiet`            Reduces the (statistics) output from the compiler

 **Modules**:
- `-import_dir arg`   Add this directory to the list of directories searched by #import.
+ `-import_dir arg`   Add this directory (arg is path/to/dir) to the list of directories searched by #import.
 Can be used multiple times.

 **Performance**:
  `-release`          Build a release build, i.e., tell the default metaprogram to disable stack traces and enable optimizations.
 This compiles the program with LLVM backend -O2 optimization